thuy-quynh/Portfolio-information/README.md

 **Analysis and Testing Center 1, Vinacontrol Corporation Group, Vietnam**
 _2017 – 2024_

 > Vinacontrol is one of Vietnam’s leading third-party testing, inspection, and certification companies (comparable to SGS, Eurofins, ALS).
+The laboratory was accredited by ILAC-MRA

 - Performed **routine microbiological testing** on raw, in-process, and finished product samples (food, feed, water, medical devices, enviromental samples) under **ISO 17025** and **GMP-equivalent** scopes.
 - Validated and transferred microbiological methods; drafted **SOPs**, **change control**, and **risk assessments**.